I’m excited to let you know that I’ve officially started doing coaching calls for people with SI joint dysfunction.

 In the years I’ve been running this blog, I’ve conversed with hundreds of you over email.
 I’ve really enjoyed getting to know you all and trying to help, in any way I can.

-I often receive requests from readers to speak on the phone, or to do a Skype call.
+I often receive requests from readers to speak on the phone, or to do a video call.
 I LOVE interacting with all of you, but truthfully, the number of requests I receive is greater than I can get to in my free time.